shubhvashishth/Code-Genius/README.md

 ## Features ✨

-- **Intelligent Code Completion** 📝: Suggests code completions based on the context, project structure, and coding patterns.
+- **Intelligent Code Completion(Upcoming)** 📝: Suggests code completions based on the context, project structure, and coding patterns.
 - **Bug Detection(Upcoming)** 🕵️‍♂️: Identifies potential bugs and vulnerabilities in your code, offering suggestions for fixes.
 - **Code Documentation(Upcoming)** 📚: Automatically generates clear and concise documentation based on your code comments and structure.
-- **Code Summarization(Upcoming)** 📜: Provides a brief and comprehensive summary of your code, making it easier to understand and maintain.
+- **Code Summarization** 📜: Provides a brief and comprehensive summary of your code, making it easier to understand and maintain.

 ## Getting Started 🚀